takahirom/arbigent/README.md

 | OpenAI      | Yes       |
 | Gemini      | Yes       |

-You can add AI providers by implementing the `ArbiterAi` interface.
+You can add AI providers by implementing the `ArbigentAi` interface.

 ## Supported OSes / Form Factors